Constitution of AIME Board

 - The quorum for meetings of the Board shall be seven or one third of its membership (rounded to the nearest integer), whichever is the larger.

-- New members are initially appointed to the Board by the existing members for a term of six years.
+- a.
+New members are initially appointed to the Board by the existing members for a term of six years.
 Members of the Board whose term of appointment has expired are eligible for reappointment for a further period of not more than six years.
 They are not then eligible for further immediate reappointment.

 b.
 In principle, new members are recruited from the Programme Committee of the most recent AIME Conference, with a preference for PC members who attended the meeting in person.